jazzband/django-debug-toolbar/README.rst

 - List of signals, their args and receivers
 - Logging output via Python's built-in logging, or via the `logbook <http://logbook.pocoo.org>`_ module
 - State of available objects in the project - how much objects was created/udpated/deleted
+- Added HTML Validator panel which provide list of HTML warnings/errors on the page

 There is also one Django management command currently: